Adjunct Professor – Computer Programming

-The Center for Data & Society at Chestnut Hill College in Philadelphia, PA invites applications for an Adjunct Professor beginning in the Fall of 2025.
+The Center for Data & Society at Chestnut Hill College in Philadelphia, PA, invites applications for an Adjunct Professor to teach programming courses in Fall 2025.

 Opportunities for teaching in Spring 2026 (and subsequent semesters) are also available for additional subjects.